Kaliningrad Oblast: Geography

 Kaliningrad is the only Russian Baltic Sea port that is ice-free all year and hence plays an important role in the maintenance of the country's Baltic Fleet.

 The oblast is mainly flat, as the highest point is the 230 m Gora Dozor hill near the tripoint of the Poland–Russia border/Lithuania–Russia border.

 As an exclave of Russia, it is surrounded by Poland (Pomeranian and Warmian-Masurian Voivodeships), Lithuania (Klaipėda, Marijampolė, and Tauragė Counties) and the Baltic Sea.
-It can be considered a semi-exclave or semi-enclave because it has sea access.
+It can be considered a semi-exclave because it has sea access.
 The end of the river Neman forms part of the Lithuania–Russia border.

 Notable geographical features include the Curonian Lagoon (shared with Lithuania) and the Vistula Lagoon (shared with Poland).
 The oblast's largest river is the Pregolya.
 The river starts as a confluence of the Instruch and the Angrapa and drains into the Baltic Sea through the Vistula Lagoon.
 Its length, strictly under the name "Pregolya", is 123 km; when including the Angrapa, is it 292 km long.